kataszczes/Unresponsive-SME-article/README.md

-# How to working with unresponsive SMEs
+# How to work with unsupportive SMEs

 ## Disclaimer